 Calvin Baty, owner/manager of Crescent Homes, says that the underlayment adds about $3 to $4 a square foot in labor and materials to the cost of a new floor.

-“While it may be tempting to cut corners when building a home, opting for a sound dampening floors is one of the best choices you can make,” says Calvin.
-“New construction is a big investment, and adding the underlayment really enhances your home’s livability and resale value.”
+“While it may be tempting to cut corners when building a home, opting for sound-dampening floors is one of the best choices you can make,” says Calvin.
+“New construction is a big investment, and adding the underlayment enhances your home’s livability and resale value.”

 While sound-dampening floors control the sound of footsteps and other impacts, the best way to deal with airborne (aka ambient) noise like radio or TV is to install fiber insulation in cavities of the floor and ceiling.

 These measures not only increase the value of your home, but they are especially valuable in multi-dwelling buildings.
 Condos and apartments have building codes that are designed to ensure privacy and help make living more comfortable for all residents.
 Crescent Homes Maui can help homeowners choose the right products to reduce floor sounds and ensure that any codes are met.

 Come Home to Calm

 Crescent Homes recently installed sound-dampening floors for several of its projects.
 These include the extensive remodel of a condo on Ironwood Lane in Maui’s Kapalua Ironwoods development, and two luxury homes on Anapuni Loop in the Kaanapali Hillside neighborhood.